Exterior Painting Cost

 paintingexteriorwalls6

-You could also consider repointing the brickwork yourself, which will involve removing the old mortar with a hammer (£3 to £50) and chisel (£2 to £30).
+You could also consider repointing the brickwork yourself.
+This will involve removing the old mortar with a hammer (£3 to £50) and chisel (£2 to £30).
 The area will then need to be brushed and cleaned before the new mortar can be added, which normally costs around £0.40 to £2.32 per kg.
-This is then added to all mortar joints, a wire brush (£2 to £9) is used to wipe off the excess mortar.
+This is then added to all mortar joints, and a wire brush (£2 to £9) is used to wipe off the excess mortar.

 Rising Damp Repair Costs